Third Grade: Fall Perspective

 STRATEGIES PROFICIENT READERS USE

-In math our third graders are growing their understanding of place value and number sense.
-They are building their repertoire of problem-solving strategies and learning to explain their thinking using pictures, numbers, and words.
+In math, our third graders continue to grow their understanding of place value and number sense.
+Multiplication & Division and Fractions are the two largest units of study this year.
+Students work to build their repertoire of problem-solving strategies and learn to explain their thinking using pictures, numbers, and words.
+We emphasize the practice standards listed below in all of our lessons.

-In Social Studies, Third graders have also been figuratively traveling back in time to experience what it was like to live as a Pilgrim or a Wampanoag in the 1600’s.
-They have learned about the culture, religion, dress, and language of that time period.
+In Social Studies, third graders will be figuratively traveling back in time to experience what it was like to live as a Pilgrim or a Wampanoag in the 1600’s.
+They will learn about the culture, religion, dress, and language of that time period.
 As part of this unit of study, third graders visit Plimoth Plantation.

 Contact Information for teachers